Macrometacorp/docs/docs/search/search-queries.md

   RETURN doc
 ```

-The [BOOST() function](functions.md#boost) can be used to fine-tune the resulting ranking by weighing sub-expressions in `SEARCH` differently.

-If there is no `SEARCH` operation prior to calls to scoring functions or if the search expression does not filter out documents (e.g. `SEARCH true`) then a score of `0` will be returned for all documents.

 ## Search Options

-The `SEARCH` operation accepts an options object with the following attributes:
+`SEARCH` also accepts the following optional attribute:

-- `collections` (array, _optional_): array of strings with collection names to restrict the search to certain source collections
+- `collections` (array): Array of strings with collection names to restrict the search to certain source collections.

-Given a search view with three linked collections (`coll1`, `coll2`, and `coll3`), you can return documents from the first two collections only and ignore the third using the `collections` option:
+If a search view has three linked collections (`coll1`, `coll2`, and `coll3`), you can return documents from specific collections with the `collections` option:

 ```sql
 FOR doc IN viewName